katerinanavab/webdocs/docs/unit02/notes203.md

 }
 ```

-Essentially, by setting a `perspective` value, we are telling the object to render as if we were viewing it from a specific distance on the z-axis.
+Essentially, by setting a `perspective` value, we are telling the object to render as if we were _viewing it from a specific distance_ on the z-axis.

+{:.highlight}
 Unlike other transform function values, `perspective` must be declared first (leftmost) when there are multiple transform function values.
 In the upcoming examples for `rotate`, `scale`, and `translate`, we will be able to see how it affects the target element.

 #### Rotate specific axis
 {:.no_toc}

-These are the additional transform function values to rotate an element in a 3D space:
+These are the additional transform function values to **rotate** an element in a 3D space:

 ```css
 .element {